-For indoor visits for those general visitors who are not fully immunized (or if the general visitor needs to enter the home for any reason), general visitors must test negative for COVID-19 prior to being granted entry to the home, in accordance with the Minister's Directive: COVID-19 Surveillance Testing and Access to Homes.
+For indoor visits (or if the general visitor needs to enter the home for any reason), general visitors must test negative for COVID-19 prior to being granted entry to the home, in accordance with the Minister's Directive: COVID-19 Surveillance Testing and Access to Homes.

-29. My home does not have any / enough outdoor space.
+31. My home does not have any / enough outdoor space.
 Where can an outdoor visit take place?